 The Rev. Raymond Joe Waldon, Rector

-The Rev. Raymond J. Waldon graduated from Virginia Theological Seminary with a Master of Divinity in 1995 and was a classmate of the IX Bishop of Texas, The Rt.
-Rev. C. Andrew Doyle.
+The Rev. Raymond Joe Waldon graduated from Virginia Theological Seminary with a Master of Divinity in 1995.
 Fr.
-Ray holds Bachelors degrees in both English and Journalism from Louisiana Tech University with focuses on classical literature and broadcast media.
-He attended the Paul M. Hebert School of Law at LSU in Baton Rouge and has continuing education hours in marriage counseling, stewardship, and church growth.
+Ray holds Bachelors of Arts Degree in both English and Journalism from Louisiana Tech University (1978) with focuses on classical literature and broadcast media.
 Fr.
-Ray envisions a parish where all who wish may see and experience Jesus in a nonjudgmental environment.
+Ray envisions a warm, welcoming parish where all who wish, may see and experience Jesus (“…we want to meet Jesus.”
+John 12.21).

 He is also a leader within the greater Episcopal Church and ecumenical communities.
 Recently he was Vice President of the Diocesan Council Executive Committee in Utah and an elected member of their Ecclesiastical Court.
 During the Triennial General Convention of 2015, he provided critical leadership as the Cathedral hosted thousands of Episcopalians from across the globe, including the House of Bishops election of Michael Curry, the 27th Presiding Bishop, from the Nave of the Cathedral.
 Fr.
 Ray has also preached on several homilies on the world-wide webcast carried through the Episcopal Church’s portal.
 He was a finalist for election as Bishop to Northern Indiana in 2016.

 Before ordination, Fr.
 Ray was an award-winning broadcaster and journalist with several credits on the Louisiana Network, ABC, and ESPN.
 He won several awards with the Associated Press and United Press international as one of their play by play sports announcers of the year.
 He studied Latin for six years and was the Junior and Senior Classical President.
 Fr.
 Ray enjoys golfing, is working on completing a book on prayers, and enjoys studying biographies, philosophy, and history.
-He will celebrate 39 years of marriage to Lisa, this year.
-They have two adult sons and bonus daughters, and three toddler grandchildren, ages one, two and three!
+He will celebrate 40 years of marriage to Lisa this year.
+They have two adult sons and bonus daughters, and they have three toddler grandchildren.